learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 ```

 The same results as our initial code!
 In this loop design, we declare a
-variable, `var num = 1`, as the initialization.
+variable, `let num = 1`, as the initialization.
 Then, we establish the
 condition, that `num` is _less than_ 6.
 The third thing we do is define the
 iteration - `num += 1`.
 Combined, these three statements indicate that, starting
 at `num = 1`, this loop will execute over and over until the condition is no